 I followed the exact same process for making this turmeric bug as I do for my ginger bug.
 The biggest obstacle that you’ll have is actually getting the fresh turmeric root to begin with.
 Try natural food stores and local food co-op’s first, or you can even order it from Amazon!
 If you can find organic, that is even better, as it is more likely to have the bacteria and yeasts that will promote fermentation.

-Grate about 1 Tbsp of fresh turmeric root, a mircoplane works awesome for this.
+Grate about 1 tablespoon of fresh turmeric root, a mircoplane works awesome for this.
 Do not peel the turmeric, as that is where all of the good bacteria and yeasts are.
-Put it in a mason jar with 1 tsp. of sugar.
+Put it in a mason jar with 1 teaspoon of sugar.

-Add 3 Tbsp. non-chlorinated (filtered) water and stir it all together to dissolve the sugar.
+Add 3 tablespoons non-chlorinated (filtered) water and stir it all together to dissolve the sugar.
 Then cover the jar with a clean towel or cheesecloth attached with a rubber band.

 Put it in a dark corner somewhere and come back to it the next day.
 Add the same ingredients to it again: 1 Tbsp. grated turmeric root, 1 tsp. sugar, 3 Tbsp. water, and stir well.
 Cover again and set aside.
 Keep doing that every day, and in three or four days you should see it start to bubble!